 The Rite of Baptism for Children includes these words, "The Christian community welcomes you with great joy."
 And it is also with great joy that Saint Clement helps parents prepare for the baptism of their baby.
 In bringing forward your child for baptism, you seek to make a permanent connection between your child and Christ with the Christian community.
 No matter how close or distant your own relationship with God, the new life of your child has stirred a desire in you to seek baptism for him or her.
 In this sacrament, the Christian community promises to walk beside you in nurturing the faith of your child.

 How to Prepare

 If this is your first time bringing a child forward for baptism, it is a requirement of the Archdiocese of Chicago that both parents participate in one baptism preparation session.
 Here at Saint Clement, we encourage parents to wait until after the child has been born to attend the session, and we invite parents to bring the baby with them.
-The preparation session is usually held on the first or second Sunday of each month from 2:00 p.m. to 4:00 p.m.
+The preparation session is usually held once a month on a Sunday from 2:00 p.m. to 4:00 p.m.
 Contact Lisa Friedlander to check availability and to register for the session.

 If you have already had a child baptized at Saint Clement, you need not attend the preparation session again, unless you would like to.